Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Introduction

 For this purpose, we first raise the following question.

 {\it \textbf{Q1}.
 Given probabilistic predictions on a test dataset, how to measure the calibration error?}

-Perhaps surprisingly, common metrics are insufficient to evaluate miscalibration errors.
-In particular, they cannot be used to report biases over subsets of data, such as the aforementioned example of ``unfairness'' over borrowers in different U.S. states.
-For example, Negative Log-Likelihood and the Brier score, arguably the two most popular metrics, can solely evaluate the error on instance level which is too fine-grained to measure miscalibration on subsets.
-On the other hand, the reliability diagram \cite{degroot1983comparison} can only visualize the averaged the error on probability intervals, thus is too coarse grained at subset level.
+Perhaps surprisingly, standard metrics are insufficient to evaluate miscalibration errors.
+Negative Log-Likelihood and the Brier score, arguably the two most popular metrics, can solely evaluate the error on instance level, which is too fine-grained to measure miscalibration on subsets.
+In particular, they cannot be used to report biases over subsets of data.
+On the other hand, the reliability diagram~\cite{degroot1983comparison} can only visualize the averaged the error on probability intervals, thus might be too coarse-grained at the subset level.

-To answer {\it \textbf{Q1}}, we put forward a new class of evaluation metrics, coined the \emph{Field-level Calibration Error}.
+To answer {\it \textbf{Q1}}, we introduce a new class of evaluation metrics, coined the \emph{Field-level Calibration Error}.
 It can evaluate the averaged bias of predictions over specific input fields, which is especially useful on categorical data.
-Take the loan defaulter prediction task as an example, the new metric can measure the unfairness on the field ``address state''.
+Take the loan defaulter prediction task as an example.
+The new metric can measure the field-level error on input such as ``state''.
 We observe that the proposed field-level calibration error indeed measures the error ignored by previous metrics.
-That is, a set of predictions can simultaneously get high AUC score, low Log-loss, but large field-level calibration error.
+That is, a set of predictions can simultaneously get a high AUC score, low Log-loss, but large field-level calibration error.

-Various calibration methods have been proposed to fix miscalibration, e.g., \cite{Isotonic-barlow1972statistical,platt1999probabilistic,zadrozny2002transforming,niculescu2005predicting,naeini2015obtaining,guo2017calibration}..
-A standard pipeline for calibration builds a mapping function on a validation (development) dataset that transforms raw model outputs into calibrated probabilities.
-By using the mapping function, the error on the hold-out data can then be reduced.
-However, such methods might be insufficient in practice: when directly training a model over the joint of the training set and the validation set, we observe that it can reach a much higher AUC score comparing to conventional calibration methods.
-Therefore, a practical question arises:
+To fix miscalibration, various methods have been proposed, e.g., \cite{Isotonic-barlow1972statistical,platt1999probabilistic,zadrozny2002transforming,niculescu2005predicting,naeini2015obtaining,guo2017calibration}.
+A standard pipeline for calibration requires a development (validation) dataset to learn a mapping function that transforms raw model outputs into calibrated probabilities.
+By using such post-hoc calibration, the error on the hold-out data can then be reduced, while the order of outputs in the test set can keep unchanged.
+However, it is reported \cite{ovadia2019can} that these methods are unreliable under dataset shift.

+Further, machine learning practitioners might immediately find such methods suboptimal: Recall that there is a development dataset, we can directly train a model over the joint of the training set and the development set, which may probably result in a better model.
+So why do we bother splitting the data and doing the post-hoc calibration?
+We observed that training a model over the whole dataset can indeed reach a much higher AUC score than the mentioned post-hoc calibration methods, but is unreliable because sometimes the predictions can be poorly calibrated.